Establishment of menstruation in adolescents. The first periods in girls (menarche): when they begin, early signs of maturation, pathological symptoms

 Features of the first menstruation

-Normal menstrual cycle formed girl (woman) lasts from 28 to 32 days with a discharge duration of 3-7 days.
+Normal menstrual cycle for a mature girl (woman) lasts from 28 to 32 days with a discharge duration of 3–7 days.
 In adolescents, hormonal changes can affect the regularity of the cycle.
 In general, this is a normal process.

-When the very first critical days are over, how long to wait for the cycle to become regular?
-Regularity is established, as a rule, within two years after the onset of menstruation.
-V adolescence number bleeding when menstruation should be moderate or small.
-Intense bleeding is a reason to see a doctor immediately.
+When the very first critical days are already behind us, how long should we wait for the cycle to become regular?
+Regularity is usually established within two years after the start of menstruation.
+IN adolescence quantity bleeding during menstruation should be moderate or small.
+Increased bleeding is a reason to immediately consult a doctor.

-The first critical days can cause general weakness, dizziness and increased fatigue...
-The pain in the lower abdomen, which often bothers girls with the first menstruation, should disappear three days after their onset.
+The first critical days may cause general weakness, dizziness and increased fatigue.
+Pain in the lower abdomen, which often bothers girls during their first periods, should disappear three days after their onset.
 If the pain is too severe, you can try to relieve it with medication.

-The normal duration of your period is from 3 days to a week.
-The volume of blood discharge in girls is usually larger at the beginning and gradually decreases until it stops.
-If the discharge is abundant and lasts more than a week, the girl should be shown to a specialist.
-Until the regularity of the cycle is established, the break between periods in adolescents can be from 21 to 34 days.
-The regularity of the cycle is influenced not only by emotional condition but also a change in climate, physical activity.
+The normal duration of menstruation is from 3 days to a week.
+The amount of bleeding in girls is usually larger at the beginning and gradually decreases until it stops.
+If the discharge is heavy and lasts more than a week, the girl should be shown to a specialist.
+Until the regularity of the cycle is established, the break between periods in adolescents can range from 21 to 34 days.
+The regularity of the cycle is influenced not only emotional condition, but also climate change, physical activity.

 When does the cycle return to normal?

 Menarche in girls is no different from menstruation in adult women, so the normal duration ranges from 3 to 7 days.
-Duration longer than this period is abnormal - in such cases, a visit to the gynecologist will be required.
+A duration longer than this period is abnormal - in such cases a visit to a gynecologist will be required.

 The phases of the cycle are formed and established during the first two years.
-During this period, some disruptions are possible, which will pass over time.
+During this period, some failures are possible, which will pass over time.

 How to prepare a girl?

-The growing up period is quite difficult and unpredictable, so it is important that parents treat their children responsibly during this special time.
-When the first signs of an impending menarche appear, it is necessary to have a warm, friendly conversation with the child.
-A prepared girl will find it much easier to deal with the onset of her period.
+The period of growing up is quite complex and unpredictable, so it is important that parents treat their children responsibly during this special time.
+When the first signs of approaching menarche appear, it is necessary to have a warm, friendly conversation with the child.
+A prepared girl will have a much easier time coping with the onset of menstruation.

-What do you need to talk to your daughter about in anticipation of the first critical days?
-First of all, you need to tell your daughter what personal hygiene products are used for menstruation, how to use them and where to get them.
-The girl should learn that she will face this process every month, so she will need to keep a special calendar to track the regularity and calculate the frequency of the cycle.
-It is important to tell you how to behave during critical days, because excessive physical activity is dangerous during such a period.
+What should you talk about with your daughter while waiting for the first critical days?
+First of all, you need to tell your daughter what personal hygiene products are used during menstruation, how to use them and where to get them.
+The girl must learn that she will encounter this process every month, so she will need to keep a special calendar to track the regularity and calculate the frequency of the cycle.
+It is important to tell how you should behave during your critical days, because excessive physical activity is dangerous during such a period.

 The girl needs to be explained that her body is already ready for the birth of a new life.
-Parents must give Special attention protection against unwanted pregnancy and ways to prevent infections that are transmitted through sexual contact.
+Parents should pay Special attention issue of protection from unwanted pregnancy and ways to prevent infections that are transmitted through sexual contact.
 You need to talk kindly and calmly so that the child does not hesitate to ask questions that may arise in the future.

 What should parents pay attention to?

-What should the parents do if the child has a period with deviations?
-Menarche for each girl runs individually.
-Some do not feel any special changes in their condition, while for some it happens very painfully.
-Parents should carefully monitor their daughter's condition and know when a doctor's consultation is necessary.
+What should parents do if their child has abnormal periods?
+Menarche progresses differently for each girl.
+Some people do not feel any special changes in their condition, and for some it is very painful.
+Parents should closely monitor their daughter’s condition and know in which cases a doctor’s consultation is necessary.

-The most common reasons to see a doctor:
+The most common reasons to visit a doctor:

 • too much early start the first critical days (up to 11 years) or later than 16 years;

-• profuse discharge bright scarlet or with a yellowish tinge - may indicate a possible pathology;
+• copious discharge bright scarlet color or with a yellowish tint - may indicate a possible pathology;

 • brown and gray discharge are not normal;

-• a long break after the first menstruation (more than 3 months) may indicate disturbances in the body or is caused by too intense physical exertion;
+• a long break after the first menstruation (more than 3 months) may indicate disturbances in the body or may be caused by too intense physical activity;

 • regularity has not been established one and a half years after menarche;

-• severe abdominal pain that persists throughout your period;
+• severe abdominal pain that persists throughout menstruation;

-• deviations from the norm of the duration of menstruation (less than 3 days or more than 8).
+• deviations from the norm in the duration of menstruation (less than 3 days or more than 8).

-Sometimes, to solve the problem, it is not enough to visit a gynecologist - it may be required full examination child.
-It is not worth delaying a visit to a specialist, because it is much easier to solve problems identified in time.
+Sometimes, to solve the problem, it is not enough to visit a gynecologist - you may need full examination child.
+You should not delay your visit to a specialist, because problems identified in time are much easier to solve.

-Girls begin their period between about 12 and 14 years of age.
-However, sometimes it is normal and earlier or later menarche (first menstruation).
-Typically, girls begin their periods at about the same age as their mothers.
-And in the last 10-20 years, there has been an earlier puberty of girls.
-This is most likely due to good nutrition and lifestyle.
-The girl is not starving, which means she has normal concentration the main female hormone- estrogen, which regulates puberty and further affects the reproductive system.
+Girls begin their periods between the ages of 12 and 14.
+However, sometimes earlier or later menarche (first menstruation) is normal.
+Typically, girls begin menstruating around the same age as their mothers.
+And in the last 10-20 years, girls have experienced earlier puberty.
+Most likely this is due to good nutrition and way of life.
+The girl is not starving, which means she has normal concentration the main one is produced female hormone- estrogen, which regulates puberty and subsequently affects the reproductive system.

-Always the first menstruation in girls occurs after the formation of secondary sexual characteristics.
-From about 9 years old, girls begin to grow rapidly (they often overtake boys in height).
-They develop hair under the armpits, dark hair on the legs and pubic hair, and sometimes on the chin and above the lips.
-Following (no more than 2-3 years later) menstruation begins.
-Before this crucial moment, the girl may have acne on her face, small transparent discharge from the nipples.
-By this time, mothers have to explain to their daughters what kind of changes are taking place in their bodies, what menstruation is like in girls, what is their cyclical nature and, of course, about hygiene on critical days.
+The first menstruation in girls always occurs after the formation of secondary sexual characteristics.
+From about 9 years old, girls begin to grow quickly (they often outstrip boys in height).
+They develop hair under their arms, dark hair on their legs and pubic area, and sometimes on their chin and above their lips.
+Then (no more than 2-3 years later) menstruation begins.
+Before this crucial moment, the girl may develop acne on her face and small transparent discharge from her nipples.
+By this time, mothers should already explain to their daughters what changes are happening in their bodies, what girls’ periods are like, what their cyclicity is and, of course, about hygiene on menstruation days.

-Despite the fact that there are now mini-tampons that can be used by virgins, preference should be given to good sanitary pads...
-Mothers should worry in advance that their daughters do not have a lack of data. hygiene products, since even with scanty menstruation change the gaskets at least 2 times a day.
+Despite the fact that now there are mini tampons that can be used by virgins, preference should be given to good ones sanitary pads.
+Mothers should worry in advance that their daughters do not lack data hygiene products, since even with scanty menstruation You need to change pads at least 2 times a day.

-But what if the period in girls 11, 12 years old is often delayed?
-We are accustomed to the fact that menstruation should come regularly, and even small deviations from the norm indicate some kind of malfunction in the body.
-But it's different for teenage girls.
-2-3 years after menarche, the cycle will be established, that is, menstruation can begin a little earlier and a little later, in one month to be abundant, and in another scanty, and also painful.
-You should not get used to pain, you can talk to your doctor about the possibility of taking antispasmodics on critical days.
-Lean menstruation is also not scary.
-But abundant ones can be dangerous if they are really very abundant ...
-It is dangerous if the gaskets have to be changed more often than once every 2-3 hours.
-You should also see your doctor for delays longer than 3 months (often caused by strict weight loss diets), prolonged periods (longer than 7 days), and if the intervals between monthly bleeding are less than 21 days.
+What to do if periods are often delayed in 11- and 12-year-old girls?
+We are accustomed to the fact that menstruation should come regularly, and even small deviations from the norm indicate some kind of problem in the body.
+But things are different for teenage girls.
+2-3 years after menarche, the cycle will be established, that is, menstruation may begin a little earlier and a little later, be abundant in one month, and scanty in another, as well as painful.
+You shouldn’t get used to the pain; you can talk to your doctor about the possibility of taking antispasmodics on menstrual periods.
+Scanty periods are not a big deal either.
+But abundant ones can be dangerous if they are really very abundant...
+It is dangerous if the pads have to be changed more often than once every 2-3 hours.
+You should also consult a doctor if there are delays longer than 3 months (the reason for this is often following strict diets for weight loss), prolonged menstruation (longer than 7 days), and if the intervals between monthly bleeding are less than 21 days.

-Menstruation in girls 15 years and older is already more regular.
+Girls 15 years of age and older have periods that are more regular.
 By this time, puberty is slowly ending.
-By the age of 18-20, girls have a formed figure female type, regular menstrual cycle and can conceive and bear a child without difficulties and complications.
+By the age of 18-20, girls have a formed figure according to female type, have a regular menstrual cycle and can conceive and bear a child without difficulty or complications.

 13.04.2019 11:55:00

-Losing weight fast: the best tips and methods
+Losing weight quickly: the best tips and methods

-Of course, healthy weight loss requires patience and discipline, and strict diets do not produce long-term results.
+Of course, healthy weight loss requires patience and discipline, and strict diets do not bring long-term results.
 But sometimes there is no time for a long program.
-To lose weight as soon as possible, but without hunger, you need to follow the tips and methods in our article!
+To lose weight as quickly as possible, but without hunger, you need to follow the tips and methods in our article!

 13.04.2019 11:43:00